Gonzalo Montiel: International career

+In November 2022, Montiel was named in the final squad for the 2022 FIFA World Cup in Qatar.
+During the tournament, he played against Mexico (as a starter, he was subbed out in the 63rd minute), Australia (subbed in at the 80th minute), the Netherlands (subbed in at the 106th minute, in extra time), and the final against France (when he was subbed in at the 91st minute).
+In the final, he conceded a penalty late in extra time after a handball.
+Kylian Mbappé then scored to make it 3-3, taking the final to a penalty shootout.
+After Kingsley Coman and Aurélien Tchouaméni missed their penalties, Montiel scored the tournament-winning penalty kick for Argentina in a 4–2 victory.

-In June 2024, Montiel was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
+In June 2024, Montiel was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América, also won by Argentina.

+On 27 May 2026, Montiel was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Montiel is from the Greater Buenos Aires area.
+His cousin, Santiago Montiel, is also a footballer.

-False abuse allegations
+Sexual abuse allegations

-In June 2023, Mundo Deportivo reported that Argentine police had charged Montiel with sexual abuse in relation to an alleged incident on 1 January 2019, despite Montiel denying the allegations.
+In June 2023, Mundo Deportivo reported that Argentine police had charged Montiel with sexual abuse in relation to an alleged incident on 2 January 2019, despite Montiel denying the allegations.
 Later in 2024, Montiel was ordered by a judge to undergo two separate psychiatric evaluations in Argentina.
 Yet, his lawyer asserted there was no evidence or testimony relating Montiel to the case, and expects it to be dismissed.
 Then, in due process, Montiel was acquitted of the sexual assault charge when the accusation was deemed to be "totally false".
 The case was dismissed in court during December 2024.